ga-wdi-lessons/js-ajax/readme.md

 ### What Is An API?

 API stands for "Application Program Interface" and technically applies to all of software design.
-The DOM and jQuery are actually examples of APIs.
+At the highest level, an API is a set of instructions for programmers to interact with an application.
+The DOM and Active Record are actually examples of APIs.

 Since the explosion of information technology, however, the term now commonly refers to web URLs that can be accessed for raw data.

 As we move into building single page applications, now is the perfect time to start understanding how to obtain data on the client side and then render it on the browser.

-> **tl;dr** - an API is a service that provides raw data for public use.
+> **TLDR** - an API is a service that provides raw data for public use.

 ### API Data Formats (5 minutes / 0:15)

+### What is Serialized Data?

+All data sent via HTTP are strings.
+Unfortunately, what we really want to pass between web applications is **structured data** (i.e., arrays and hashes).
+Thus, native data structures can be **serialized** into a string representation of the data.
+This string can be transmitted and then parsed back into data by another web agent.

 #### JSON

 **JSON** stands for "JavaScript Object Notation" and has become a universal standard for serializing native data structures for transmission.
-It is light-weight, easy to read and quick to parse.
+It is light-weight, easy-to-read and quick to parse.

 ```json
 {